narethim/jetson-example/setup-k3s-and-ns3.md

 ## Pre-requisite

-* A physical RHEL 7.6
+* A physical `RHEL 7.6` system
-* Virtualbox installed on RHEL 7.6
+* Virtualbox installed on `RHEL 7.6` system
-* The Jetson board's ethernet cable is connected to the switch where the RHEL 7 is connected to.
+* The Jetson board's ethernet cable is connected to the switch where the `RHEL 7.6` system is connected to.

 ## Create an ubuntu 16.04 VM with 4 bridged network dapters